 Both interior and exterior painting are projects with a significant return-on-investment (ROI).
 On average nationally, painting both the inside and outside of your home yields a $4,000+ value bump.
 That’s a 107% ROI for interior painting and a 55% ROI for exterior painting.

-While the raw ROI number for exterior painting may not seem impressive at first glance, new paint for your stucco home in Phoenix also has another critical benefit for your home’s value and ability to sell.
+While the raw ROI number for exterior painting may not seem impressive at first glance, new paint for your stucco home also has another critical benefit for your home’s value and ability to sell.